 - Messaging.
 Core business information!
 If your business is new or you’ve added services or re-focused your business on a niche or particular offer, making sure your messaging is on target is key.
 It’s the foundation for all your marketing!

 - Copywriting/Editing Services.
-Websites, emails, bios, social profiles, launch campaigns, or anything else that you need to write.
+Websites, emails, bios, social profiles, launch campaigns, or anything else that you need written.
 I can make sure you get the results you want.

 - Blog Writing.
 We all know how important this is, but it takes time.
 If you don’t have that time, or simply “don’t wanna”, let me know and I can help.